oVirt/ovirt-engine-api-model/CONTRIBUTING.md

 ### Perform the release

 This is also automated using the Maven release plugin.
-But in this case it is necessary to sign the artifacts, as both Sonatype OSSRH and Maven Central require signed artifacts.
+But in this case it is necessary to sign the artifacts, as Maven Central requires signed artifacts.
 To sign artifacts the `sign` profile needs to be activated:

 ```sh
 $ mvn deploy -Psign